A Lowcountry Home for Aging in Place

-Designing for a homeowner who wants their retirement home to allow them to age in place comfortably requires special attention to amenities, flow, and small details.
+Designing for a homeowner who wants their retirement home in Mount Pleasant, South Carolina to allow them to age in place comfortably requires special attention to amenities, flow, and small details.
 You can improve the livability of a home for now and the future by taking into account these needs and during construction planning future modifications that may need to be made.

 “You have to talk about things that a lot of people don’t want to talk about.
 People feel ill at ease talking about what might happen to them as they are aging … You have to take it out of the abstract and make it practical.”